Smulligan85/interpolation-readme-002/README.md

 ```

 There's debate about the best practice but most people at Learn think the first way looks nicer and is easier for your fellow programmers to read.

+> Note: In Ruby strings can be created with both ''(single quotes) and ""(double
+quotes).
+However, usage of single or double quotes is not equal.
+Specifically,
+single quoted strings cannot contain interpolated data.
+The following single
+quoted string will not interpolated the data 1 + 1: `'One plus one is equal to #{1 +
+1}.'`  Additionally, single quoted strings will end prematurely when the string
+contains a word with an apostrophe because the apostrophe will signal the end
+of the string.
+For these reasons, it's best practice to construct strings with
+double quotes unless you have a special reason to use single quotes.